Linaro/lava/doc/v2/writing-tests.rst

 deployments, but this flexibility needs to be balanced against the complexity of the job and the ways to analyse the results.

+As with all things in automation, the core principles of best practice can be summarised as:

+#.
+Start small

+#.
+Build slowly

+#.
+Change only one thing at a time

+#.
+Test every change

 .. index:: test shell - portability

 .. _test_definition_portability: